anttuo0/webmob/README.md

 # webmob
-web- and mobile programing exercises
+web- and mobile programing exercises from spring 2022